agentOrange002/wp4/content/about/index.md

   - Vue
 ---

 Hello!
-I'm Jimboy, a Software Engineer based in La Carlota City, Negros Occidental who enjoys building things that live on the internet.
-I design and develop exceptional web apps that provide intuitive, user interfaces, modules-process flows with efficient and modern containerize backends.
+I'm Jimboy, a Software Engineer based in La Carlota City, Negros Occidental, Philippines.
+A person who enjoys building things that live on the internet.
+I'm into designing and developing exceptional web apps that provide intuitive user interfaces and module-process flows with efficient and modern containerized backends.

 I acquired some skills in my previous jobs.
 Where I work on a wide variety of interesting and meaningful projects on a daily basis.